-At Newydd Housing Association we have three directorates to the management structure all overseen by the Chief Executive, Paul Roberts.
+At Newydd Group Ltd we have four directorates to the management structure all overseen by the Chief Executive, Jason Wroe.

 Elizabeth Lendering BA(Hons) FCA

 Elizabeth qualified with the FCA in 1994.
-Prior to joining the Cadarn Housing Group she spent 7 years as Director of Resources at Arthritis Care with responsibility for Finance, IT and HR.
-Prior to that her experience includes work with Stratford Development Partnership (inner city regeneration agency) and Eaves Housing for Women (supported housing for vulnerable women).
+Prior to joining the Newydd Group she spent 7 years as Director of Resources at Arthritis Care with responsibility for Finance, IT and HR.
+Prior to that her experience includes work with Stratford Development Partnership (inner-city regeneration agency) and Eaves Housing for Women (supported housing for vulnerable women).